Cfeusier/Cfeusier.github.io/_posts/2015-03-28-building-parser-with-jison-introduction-to-parsers.markdown

 ## What are the Components of a Parser?

-1. the **Lexical Analyzer** generates meaningful tokens by splitting the input stream based on regular expressions
+1. the **Lexical Analyzer** generates meaningful tokens by splitting the input stream based on regular expressions patterns
 2. the **Syntactic Analyzer** generates a tree of expressions by checking if tokens combine into well-formed formulas based on a grammar specification

 Let's clarify the details of both components in turn, starting with the *lexical analyzer*.